The Breed

 Please note that the Club does not provide recommendations regarding specific breeders, but it is happy to pass on news about forthcoming litters as well as those that are already on the ground.
 Information can also often be found on our Facebook page.

-Naturally, you will want to do your own research, but we do recommend that you ask breeders for poth parents' hip/elbow dysplasia scores (lower the better), results of any health and genetic tests and whether there have been any problems, issues or congenital faults found in previous litters.
+Naturally, you will want to do your own research, but we do recommend that you ask breeders for both parents' hip/elbow dysplasia scores (lower the better), results of any health and genetic tests and whether there have been any problems, issues or congenital faults found in previous litters.

 You will also find information on the Kennel Club website regarding the Accredited Breeder Scheme and puppy availability.